kittleapps/Java-Desktop-RuneScape_NXT_Settings/README.md

     * Nothing in the program uses internet anyways..
   * **ANY** of the program's sensitive contents clear once the program is closed.
     * When writing the username saved is cleared automatically.
-    * There's no persistant log/data file being stored. (other then Jagex's `Settings.jcache` of course)
+    * There's no persistent log/data file being stored. (other then Jagex's `Settings.jcache` of course)
   * Your username and UID will **NOT** be taken/stolen.
     * Straps on a tin-foil hat to reply: `You can check the source code here if you still don't believe me.`
   * **NO** Pre-compiled versions will be made, due to the above points. (people get paranoia, and point fingers)